opnfv/vswitchperf/docs/userguide/integration.rst

 =================

 VSPERF includes a set of integration tests defined in conf/integration.
-These tests can be run by specifying --run-integration as a parameter to vsperf.
+These tests can be run by specifying --integration as a parameter to vsperf.
 Current tests in conf/integration are Overlay tests.